2011 KW48

-', temporarily designated VNH0004, is a trans-Neptunian object from the inner classical part of the Kuiper belt, located in the outermost region of the Solar System.
+' is a trans-Neptunian object from the inner classical part of the Kuiper belt, located in the outermost region of the Solar System.
 It measures approximately 77 km in diameter.

 The object was first observed on 29 May 2011, during the New Horizons KBO Search conducted by astronomers using the Subaru Telescope at the Mauna Kea Observatory on Hawaii, United States.
 It was later observed by the New Horizons space probe from afar in January 2015.

 Orbit and classification

 orbits the Sun at a distance of 32.4–42.7 AU once every 229 years and 10 months (83,950 days; semi-major axis of 37.5 AU).
 Its orbit has an eccentricity of 0.14 and an inclination of 3.6° with respect to the ecliptic.

 This object was observed 12 times by the Mauna Kea (8) and Las Campanas (4) observatories over a period of about 33.8 days between 29 May and 2 July 2011.
 Because of this short period of observation, its current orbit is extremely uncertain.